ygu93/Twitch-Anywhere/README.md

 [Live link][git]
 [git]: https://chrome.google.com/webstore/detail/twitch-anywhere/ncnpbpmedijfhnahjkgnmmaphdalhfle?hl=en-US

-Twitch Anywhere is a Google Chrome extension built using JavaScript, React, HTML, and CSS.
+Twitch Anywhere is a Google Chrome extension built using JavaScript with React and Redux.
 This extension allows you to look at who is streaming on Twitch.tv from any website.

 ## Features and Implementation